ufukkulahli/practicing-angular/fundamentals/components-and-templates/component-Interaction/intercept-input-property-changes-with-a-setter/README.md

 Intercept input property changes with a setter

 Angular gives us a regular method to intercept when values are being set to variables.
-This method lives inside @Input decorator.
+This method lives together @Input decorator.
 Like in C# language (and many others), this method is called 'setter' method.

 Example: